juggernaut/juggernaut.github.io/_drafts/k8s_ci_cd.markdown

       value:
         secretName: github-pr-webhook-secret
         secretKey: secretToken
+{% endraw %}
 {% endhighlight %}

 We still have one more minor issue -- we don't want to run the pipeline when the PR is "closed".
 Currently, any `pull_request` event will kick off the pipeline.
 [CEL interceptors](https://tekton.dev/vault/triggers-main/interceptors/#cel-interceptors) help us solve this.
 Add a filter that only allows "opened", "reopened" and "synchronize" PR events:

 {% highlight yaml %}
+{% raw %}
 - name: "CEL filter: only when PRs are opened/reopened/synchronized"
   ref:
     name: "cel"
   params:
   - name: "filter"
     value: "body.action in ['opened', 'reopened', 'synchronize']"
+{% endraw %}
 {% endhighlight %}

 Find the full YAML for EventListener, Tirgger and TriggerTemplate [here](https://github.com/juggernaut/k8s-demo-emp-api-manifests/blob/bcf204fcbb876b0cffff5e332121bfed6f2681f8/pipelines/triggers-merge-pr-pipeline.yaml).

 ## CD pipeline

-Let's now focus on building the continuous deployment pipeline after the PR is merged [TODO: subscript saying that it can be merged after reviews blah blah].
+Let's now focus on building the continuous deployment pipeline after the PR is merged[^1].
 At a high level, it'll do the following steps:
 1. On "push" event from branch "main", start the pipeline
 2. Check out repo
 3. Run unit tests